Go nerdy on Plastic

 The manual way

 Lastly, you can also process plastic in a more manual way.
 You can drill it, mill it, turn it on a lathe, sand it.
 It feels more like a craft and there are some beautiful results.
 Interested to learn more about these techniques?
-Check out our how-tos!
+Check out our library!

 The afterlife of plastics